Adivinedude/PCM_Modbus/README.md

 # PCM_Modbus
 Pump Control Module over modbus

-This program used other open source software.
+This program uses other open source software.

 Some libraries have been modified to reduce size or add functionality to the sketch.